MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 #### Create the new function

-1. Once the new Function App has been created, select in in the portal.
+1. Once the new Function App has been created, select it in the portal.

 2. Hover over the **Functions** tab and click the **+ button**.